-- 26. If the Site, or any other real property where access or land/water use restrictions are needed, is owned or controlled by Settling Defendant: - a.
-Settling Defendant shall, commencing on the date of lodging of the Consent Decree, provide the United States, the State, and their representatives, contractors, and subcontractors, with access at all reasonable times to the Site, or such other real property, to conduct any activity regarding the Consent Decree including, but not limited to, the following activities: - (1) monitoring the Work; - (2) verifying any data or information submitted to the United States or the State; - (3) conducting investigations regarding contamination at or near the Site; - (4) obtaining samples; - (5) assessing the need for, planning, or implementing additional response actions at or near the Site; - (6) assessing implementation of quality assurance and quality control practices as defined in the approved CQAP; - (7) implementing the Work pursuant to the conditions set forth in Paragraph 90 (Work Takeover);
+- 25. If the Site, or any other real property where access or land/water use restrictions are needed, is owned or controlled by Settling Defendant: - a.
+Settling Defendant shall, commencing on the date of lodging of the Consent Decree, provide the United States, the State, and their representatives, contractors, and subcontractors, with access at all reasonable times to the Site, or such other real property, to conduct any activity regarding the Consent Decree including, but not limited to, the following activities: - (1) monitoring the Work; - (2) verifying any data or information submitted to the United States or the State; - (3) conducting investigations regarding contamination at or near the Site; - (4) obtaining samples; - (5) assessing the need for, planning, or implementing additional response actions at or near the Site; - (6) assessing implementation of quality assurance and quality control practices as defined in the approved CQAP;

-- (8) inspecting and copying records, operating logs, contracts, or other documents maintained or generated by Settling Defendant or its agents, consistent with Section XXIV (Access to Information); - (9) assessing Settling Defendant's compliance with the Consent Decree; - (10) determining whether the Site or other real property is being used in a manner that is prohibited or restricted, or that may need to be prohibited or restricted under the Consent Decree; and - (11) implementing, monitoring, maintaining, reporting on, and enforcing any Institutional Controls and the requirements of the ICIAP. - b.
-Commencing on the date of lodging of the Consent Decree, Settling Defendant shall not use the Site, or such other real property, in any manner that EPA determines will pose an unacceptable risk to human health or to the environment due to exposure to Waste Material or interfere with or adversely affect the implementation, integrity, or protectiveness of the Remedial Action or O&M. The restrictions shall include, but not be limited to: - (1) no entry, excavation or other disturbance, without an approved soil management plan, of the surface soils and the parking lot in the area of the Site depicted in Figure 3 of the ROD; and - (2) no use or consumption of contaminated groundwater in the area of the Site depicted in Figure 4 of the ROD.
-Well construction requires approval by WDNR Bureau of Drinking and Groundwater.
+- (7) implementing the Work pursuant to the conditions set forth in Paragraph 84 (Work Takeover); - (8) inspecting and copying records, operating logs, contracts, or other documents maintained or generated by Settling Defendant or its agents, consistent with Section XXIV (Access to Information); - (9) assessing Settling Defendant's compliance with the Consent Decree: - (10) determining whether the Site or other real property is being used in a manner that is prohibited or restricted, or that may need to be prohibited or restricted under the Consent Decree; and - (11) implementing, monitoring, maintaining, reporting on, and enforcing any Institutional Controls and the requirements of the ICIAP. - b.
+Commencing on the date of lodging of the Consent Decree, Settling Defendant shall not use the Site, or such other real property, in any manner that EPA determines will pose an unacceptable risk to human health or to the environment due to exposure to Waste Material or interfere with or adversely affect the implementation, integrity, or protectiveness of the Remedial Action.
+The restrictions shall include, but not be limited to, unauthorized excavation at the Plant 2 site and use of the groundwater.